apitoolkit/apitoolkit-landing/docs/get-started/quickstarts/golang/echo/index.md

 }
 ```

 d.
-Integrate with APIToolkit:
+Integrate with APIToolkit
-Let's write the code to initialize `apitoolkit` with `echo`:
+Let's write the code to initialize `apitoolkit` with `echo`

 ```go
 package main